France

 Logo CNRS

-Supporting Member:
+Supporting Members:

 DGLFLF – General Delegation for the French language and languages of France

-Ordinary Member:
+Ordinary Members:

 OpenEdition is a comprehensive infrastructure for electronic publishing in the humanities and social sciences, created and operated by OpenEdition Center.
 It brings together complementary platforms dedicated to journals (OpenEdition Journals), book series (OpenEdition Books), research blogs (Hypotheses) and academic announcements (Calenda).
 In 2019, OpenEdition received more than 6.5 million visits per month from all around the world.
 OpenEdition’s mission is to encourage the development of high-level electronic publishing on an international scale.
 OpenEdition was born from a very simple idea: the various actors in academic publishing were being drowned out by the vast ocean of the web and their efforts were being dispersed.
 Grouped around a central federating platform (OpenEdition) and specialized platforms (OpenEdition Journals, OpenEdition Books, Calenda, Hypothèses), other economies of scale are possible.
 A critical mass of content, technologies and skills means our role is not limited to publishing academic documents online, but also to offering training in new publishing practices, reaching out internationally, developing a sustainable economic model and regular technological innovation